Last updated on January 26th, 2019 at 01:49 pm

 Myrtiotissa is located between the villages of Pelekas and Vatos, just next to cosmopolitan Glyfada beach on the western coast of the island, it looks isolated and safe place, one of the reasons that since the decade of 60s it became the only beach in the island of Corfu where nudism was officially tolerated…..Read More

 The name means small island- and it is still there, now linked to the mainland, and containing one of the island’s oldest tavernas.

 On the surrounding slopes of Mount Pantocrator there are many apartments, villas, and also two large hotels.
 It is a spread out area however, from Agni in the north down to the bridge over the ravine dividing it from Barbati….Read More

 Last updated on February 18th, 2019 at 04:52 pm At the southern edge of Corfu, opposite Paxos, we find the cape of Asprokavos and a little further north and on … Read More

 Gardenos beach is situated in the southwest end part of Corfu, and is the beach side of traditional village of Vitalades.
 Distance from the town of Corfu is quite large, about 30 km from the airport but it is worth the drive.The region took it`s name after the small river which flows into the sea and separates Gardenos into two regions…Read More

-Last updated on December 8th, 2018 at 09:11 pm Another huge, golden beach with fine sand in southwestern Corfu.
-It is the beach of the homonymous village of Marathia and … Read More
+Last updated on February 18th, 2019 at 04:53 pm Another huge, golden beach with fine sand in southwestern Corfu is Marathias.
+It is the beach of the homonymous village of … Read More

 Agios Georgios Argyradon lays about 33 km south from the city of Corfu.
 It is also known as Saint George south to stand out from the homonymous location at the northwest of the island.
 It is not a traditional village with permanent inhabitants but the sandy beach of Argyrades, a large, traditional village in south Corfu…Read More